A trace formula approach to control theorems for overconvergent automorphic forms: Abstract

 \section{Abstract}

 We present an approach to proving control theorems for overconvergent automorphic forms on Harris-Taylor unitary Shimura varieties based on a comparison between the rigid cohomology of the multiplicative ordinary locus and the rigid cohomology of the overlying Igusa tower, the latter which may be computed using the Harris-Taylor version of the Langlands-Kottwitz method.
+We also prove a higher level version, generalizing work of Coleman.